V4Fire/Client/src/core/init/README.md

 Typically, explicit application initialization is required when organizing SSR.
 We call the initialization function and pass the necessary environment parameters to it.
-In this case, the function will return a promise with values needed to be delivered to the client — this is a rendered string with markup and the necessary CSS styles.
+In this case, the function will return a promise with values needed to be delivered to the client — this is a rendered string with markup, the necessary CSS styles and the application state.

 ```typescript
 import { initApp } from 'core/init';